ariahiro64/Altra64-Redo/README.md

 # Altra64-Redo
 A attempt to remove problems with Altra64. not meant for users yet.

+#THIS ISNT MEANT FOR USERS
+#THIS ISNT MEANT FOR USERS
+#THIS ISNT MEANT FOR USERS

 #Why
 Altra64 has issues
   layers and layers of old code